 Code 29F3 is related to an issue with the fuel pressure sensor, electrical.
-As the short code description suggests, this is usually a fault with the low pressure fuel pump sensor.
+As the short code description suggests, this is usually a fault with the low-pressure fuel pump sensor.
 A handful of N54 owners experienced this code but left it alone as the engines were running totally fine.
-We would personally take this opportunity to upgrade the low pressure fuel pump for higher E85 mixtures.
+We would personally take this opportunity to upgrade the low-pressure fuel pump for higher E85 mixtures.

 N54 2FBE (12222) Fault Code

 Fault 2FBE indicates an issue with the pressure in the fuel rail once the N54 is shut off.
 Often, you can simply clear this code and it will not come back.
 However, if code 2FBE continues popping up it may be an early sign of a failing HPFP.
 It may also indicate an issue with the LPFP.
-Pay attention for other codes that may confirm there is an issue going on.
+Pay attention to other codes that may confirm there is an issue going on.
 A random 2FBE code that doesn’t come back was likely just a fluke.

 N54 2FBF (12223) Fault Code

-A fuel pressure at injection release code (2FBF) is likely another sign of a failing N54 high pressure fuel pump.
+A fuel pressure at injection release code (2FBF) is likely another sign of a failing N54 high-pressure fuel pump.
 If you’re experiencing long cranks, limp mode, and getting code 2FBF it’s likely only time before the HPFP gives out.